3 minute read

 Integrating Equations

 According to the fundamental theorem of calculus, differentiation and integration are inverse operations, which means that if you know how to differentiate, you can reverse it to integrate.
-Just like derivatives, integration has a power rule.
+Just like differentiation, integration has a power rule.
 To integrate an equation using the power rule, you add one to the exponent and divide by the new exponent.
 It is also written as $\int x^n dx = \frac{x^{n+1}}{n+1} + C$.
 If we find the derivative of $x^4$, we get $4x^3$.
 If we integrate that, we come back to $x^4$.
 If you try it with any power function, you will see that integration reverses differentiation.

 Area Under the Curve